Investigating Energy Bounds of Analog Compute-in-Memory with Local Normalization: Analysis and Discussion

 \subsection{Energy}

 The capability of the CIM array is specified by the input format it can robustly process, parameterized by dynamic range (DR), and precision (SQNR).
-The energy per operation of the conventional CIM and proposed GR-CIM are modeled and compared across these dimensions.
-While a given SQNR corresponds directly to a minimum DR (i.e. the bitwidth of an INT format, for a uniform input), the objective of this work is to decouple these metrics, enabling an increased DR without requiring a corresponding increase in SQNR.
-For a floating-point format, the SQNR requirement is defined by the number of mantissa bits, while the additional DR is defined by the number of exponent bits.
+The energy per operation of the conventional CIM and proposed GR-CIM are modelled and compared across these dimensions.
+While a given SQNR corresponds directly to a minimum DR (i.e. the bitwidth of an INT format, for a uniform input), the objective of this work is to decouple these metrics to enable an increased DR without requiring a corresponding increase in SQNR.
+For a floating-point format, the number of mantissa bits defines the SQNR requirement, while the number of exponent bits defines the additional DR.

 For a given specification, the ADC is dimensioned to robustly ($\mathrm{SNR}_{\mathrm{ADC}} \ge \mathrm{SQNR}_x + 6~\mathrm{dB}$) process a uniform input scaled to its narrowest valid bounds.
-This bound is defined as twice the minimum normal value, and represents the smallest range which is quantized to the target SQNR.
-Thus, the excess DR requirement beyond the minimum needed to achieve a given SQNR manifests as a relative shrinkage of the input signal amplitude with respect to the full-scale range, setting the ADC's worst-case resolution bound.
-The DAC is dimensioned under the same conditions: truncation is not performed as it would necessarily violate the SQNR specification, thus the DAC resolution increase for the conventional CIM matches the excess DR requirement, but remains constant for the proposed CIM, depending only on the SQNR requirement.
+This bound is defined as twice the minimum normal value and represents the smallest range which is quantized to the target SQNR.
+Thus, the excess DR beyond the minimum required to achieve a given SQNR manifests as a relative reduction in the input signal amplitude with respect to the full-scale range, setting the ADC's worst-case resolution bound.
+The DAC is dimensioned under the same conditions: Truncation is not performed as it would necessarily violate the SQNR specification.
+Thus, the DAC resolution increase for the conventional CIM matches the excess DR requirement, but remains constant for the proposed CIM, depending only on the SQNR requirement.
 The conventional CIM logic is specified to switch the capacitive dividers in each unit cell.
 In addition to switching the capacitor dividers, the proposed CIM provisions unit-cell exponent adders and decoders, exponent-adder trees, and multipliers for output normalization, depending on the normalization granularity, as defined in Section \ref{sec:arch}.
 The energy models for the ADC, DAC, and digital logic components are described in the Appendix, together with the parameters for 28 nm.